 Lucia Carrau (Uruguay)

 Teresa Cesaro (Italy)

 Valentin Dietlin-Auril (France)

 Our favorite links for Parisian food and drinks

 If you know Marco and his lab, you'll know that good food and great drinks are what makes life worth living.
 Here are some of our favorite spots in town:

-L'Avant Comptoir, a stand-up only French small plates (kind of like tapas) wine bar and foodie counter in the Odeon district.
+L'Avant Comptoir, a collection of stand-up only French small plates (kind of like tapas) wine bar and foodie counters in the Odeon district.
 And the sit-down Comptoir restaurant next door is one of the originals in the New Bistrot movement that has taken Paris by storm.
 There are now three of them in the same neighborhood, check them all out for different menus!